Cloud-Architekt/AzurePrivilegedIAM/ClassificationExplorer/content/attack-paths/azure-app-service-scm-code-execution.md

 ---
 id: azure-app-service-scm-code-execution
 name: Azure App Service/Functions SCM deployment credential abuse
-source: Karl Fosaaen (NetSPI) | https://www.netspi.com/blog/technical/cloud-penetration-testing/extracting-azure-managed-identity-tokens-from-app-services/
+source: Karl Fosaaen (NetSPI) | https://www.youtube.com/watch?v=CUTwkuiRgqg
 severity: High
-targetTier: ControlPlane
+targetTier: ManagementPlane
 ---

 ## Summary
-Retrieving the deployment profile or configuration for an App Service or Function App allows an actor to extract the Kudu (SCM) deployment credentials.
-Using these credentials, the actor can access the diagnostic SCM console, upload malicious code, and extract Managed Identity tokens or sensitive application secrets.
+Retrieving an App Service or Function App publishing profile, usable publishing credential, or a deployment/code-write capability can allow an actor to access the Kudu (SCM) endpoint and deploy code.
+Reading configuration exposes sensitive application settings, but does not by itself guarantee SCM deployment credentials.
+Code execution can expose Managed Identity tokens or sensitive application secrets.

 ## Prerequisite
-Write or action permissions over the specific Azure App Service or Function App.
+`Microsoft.Web/sites/publishxml/action`, configuration read access that exposes usable publishing credentials, or another deployment/code-write permission over a specific Azure App Service or Function App.

 ## Steps
 1. Find an App Service or Function App with an attached, privileged Managed Identity.
-2. Exploit a role containing list-action permissions (e.g. `publishxml/action` or `config/list/action`) to retrieve the SCM deployment credentials.
+2. Use the available permission to retrieve a publishing profile or usable publishing credential, or to deploy attacker-controlled code.
-3. Authenticate to the Kudu SCM endpoint (`https://<app-name>.scm.azurewebsites.net`).
+3. Authenticate to the Kudu SCM endpoint (`https://<app-name>.scm.azurewebsites.net`) when a publishing credential is available.
 4. Execute commands in the console to manually query the local identity endpoint or deploy a web shell.
 5. Extract the Managed Identity token and use its privileges (e.g. Contributor or Owner) to escalate access.